mongodb/snooty-parser/HACKING.md

   in the `dist` directory, and check the _This is a pre-release_ checkbox.

-If there is an error, use `git reset --hard <previous_commit_hash>` to revert any commits that might have been made.
+If there is an error, use `git reset --hard <previous_commit_hash>` to revert any commits that might have been made, and `git tag --delete v<version>` to remove the tag if it was created.

 ## Problem Areas